Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 This would also let me try out the new
 [falsify package](https://hackage.haskell.org/package/falsify) (which
-[I've blogged about before](/blog/2024-01-19-lazy_test_generators.html)): in essence, to try and "falsify myself", to figure out what I'd done wrong.
+[I've blogged about before](/blog/2024-01-19-lazy_test_generators.html)): in essence, to try and "falsify myself", to figure out what I'd misunderstood.

 ## The setup ##